“I want them to feel like I inspired them to believe in themselves”: Q&A with Mischelle Strauser, MEd’17

 I was a teacher before, but I’m so much more of a teacher now that I understand the “why” of what I learned.

 Were Concordia’s faith-based values a factor in your experience?

 I appreciate Concordia’s faith-based values because I obviously was dealing with people that were interested in doing good things.
 And they valued their students and that made a huge difference for me throughout the process.
 They cared that I was going through a lot.
 I was not just a number.
 I had people there in my corner, praying for me.

 And the scripture, on the pages–I needed that.
 When you’re struggling with school or you’re struggling with life, and you see something you feel was meant for you.
 The scripture was really something that was valuable to me and seemed to come at the right time.

 What specific challenges does your school or district face and how have you tried to address them?

-I work for Head Start, so obviously these children face challenges different to those of mainstream students.
+I work for Head Start, so obviously these children face challenges different from those of mainstream students.
 We cater to economically and environmentally struggling families.
 So we are there to provide support not only academically, but socially and emotionally.
 I’ve been able to integrate what I’m learning to reach out to kindergarten teachers and ask how I can I align what I’m doing with what they’re doing.
 How can I help these kids transition into kindergarten better?

 I learned so much in my journey to get this degree.
 Tools I can use to help the kids be more prepared, even on top of what Head Start schools already do.